 The widespread availability of observational health data, collected throughout the health care spectrum in the form of EHRs, insurance claims data etc., enables meaningful use of multiple disparate health databases.
 However, the format and schema of various data sources can be quite different, which makes the systematic analysis of disparate databases challenging.
-OMOP CDM provides a common data structure, and standard definitions and terminologies to facilitate the use of disparate data sources1.
-It allows us to develop standardized tools that can be run on different databases specified according to OMOP CDM.
-Over the past few years, many databases have been converted to OMOP CDM.
+OMOP CDM provides a common data structure, standard definitions and terminologies to facilitate the use of disparate data sources1.
+It allows us to develop standardized tools that can be run on different databases that adhere to the OMOP CDM.
+Over the past few years, many databases have been converted to the OMOP model.
 The Health Improvement Network (THIN) and the Premier hospital databases are two prominent examples2.
-In this paper, we present a PostgreSQL-based ETL implementation for transforming the MIMIC II demo database3 to OMOP CDM.
+In this paper, we present a PostgreSQL-based ETL implementation for transforming the MIMIC II demo database3 to the OMOP CDM.
 We also discuss some challenges that we faced and overcame during the transformation process.